Cameron-Meinsma/ChatQuine/README.md

 Furthermore, we used the YouTube video called [Build A Chatbot With The ChatGPT API In React (gpt-3.5-turbo Tutorial)](https://www.youtube.com/watch?v=Lag9Pj_33hM&t=0m00s) to code the larger portion of the `App.jsx` file.
 Moreover, we came up with the whole `style.css` file ourselves.
 Finally, we kept most of the `index.html` file true to its original state.

+Moreover, we have built a [prototype in Figma](https://clipchamp.com/watch/suQ7mlDSv1x).

 ---
 ## User Manual